approov/quickstart-react-native/API-PROTECTION.md

 })
 .catch(error => {
     if (error.userInfo.type == "rejection")
-        // failure due to the attestation being rejected, see error.message. error.userInfo.rejectionARC and error.userInfo.rejectionReasons
+        // failure due to the attestation being rejected, see error.message, error.userInfo.rejectionARC and error.userInfo.rejectionReasons
         // may be used to present information to the user (note error.userInfo.rejectionReasons is only available if the feature is enabled,
         // otherwise it is always an empty string) else if (error.userInfo.type == "network")